Novembergruppe @ the Berlinische Galerie

 Anton Lorenz @ Vitra Design Museum

 In celebration of the 100 yr.
-Bauhaus anniversary design work underway for a Vitra Design Museum Schaudepot exhibition on entrepreneur and designer Anton Lorenz who was early to recognise the potential of tubular steel furniture and involved in production, design, and establishment of patents and royalty agreements with designers such as Mart Stam and Marcel Breuer before generating a second career in the US developing products such as the eponymous reclining flip-up TV lounger marketed under a number of brands which could be found in just about every post-war home in North America (and still going strong) – photos show a view into the tubular steel collection of the VDM archive, an early reclining lounger under restoration, and a fantastic cabinet with slide-out moveable models presented in a court defence of his reclining chair mechanism patents.
-Opening February 22, 2019.
+Bauhaus anniversary design work underway for a Vitra Design Museum Schaudepot exhibition on entrepreneur and designer Anton Lorenz who was early to recognise the potential of tubular steel furniture and involved in production, design, and establishment of patents and royalty agreements with designers such as Mart Stam and Marcel Breuer before generating a second career in the US developing products such as the eponymous reclining flip-up TV lounger marketed under a number of brands which could be found in just about every post-war home in North America and still going strong.
+On view until May 19th, 2019.

-See an interview with Oli Stratford of Disegno on the ‘Sustainable Presentation’ stand designs for Emeco here.
+See an interview with Oli Stratford of Disegno on the ‘Sustainable Presentation’ stand designs for Emeco in Stockholm, New York, Köln, and Chicago here.

 Table in solid birch with linoleum surfaces designed and produced for a Berlin couple who needed a sturdy work desk and larger dining table but not necessarily at the same time.
 Further units can be added to the moveable desktop shelf to add more storage.
 Available from the studio.